India–Togo relations

 India and Togo maintain diplomatic relations.
-Togo opened its embassy in New Delhi in October 2010.
+Togo opened its embassy, now high commission, in New Delhi in October 2010.
 The High Commission of India in Accra, Ghana is concurrently accredited to Togo.
 India also maintains an Honorary Consulate General in Lomé.

-History
+Both India and Togo are Commonwealth countries.

+Historical relations

 Togolese President Gnassingbe Eyadema made a brief stopover in Calcutta, on his way to China, in 1989.
 He made an official state visit to India in September 1994.
 During the visit, the two countries agreed to establish Joint Commission.
 Prime Minister Gilbert Houngbo led the Togolese delegations to the 6th CII-Exim Bank Conclave in India in March 2010, to the 12th Regional Conclave on India-Africa Project Partnership in Accra on 3 June 2010, and to the 7th CII-Exim Bank Conclave in India in March 2011.
 Togo was a partner country at the India-Africa Conclave in New Delhi in March 2011.
 Houngbo stated during his visit that Togo wanted to learn from India's Green Revolution and its poverty alleviation schemes.
 Several Togolese ministers, members of Parliament, and senior presidential advisors have also visited India.

 From India, the highest level visits to Togo have been at the level of minister of state.
 Lok Sabha Speaker Balram Jakhar visited Lome in 1985 to attend an Inter-Parliamentary Conference.

 Cultural relations

-Indian citizen Chander Verma, Togo's former honorary consul in India, was awarded the Officre de Order de Mono, Togo's highest civilian honor given to individuals who show extraordinary merit, by President Faure Essozimna Gnassingbe in June 2011.
+Indian citizen Chander Verma, Togo's former honorary consul in India, was awarded the Officer de Order de Mono, Togo's highest civilian honor given to individuals who show extraordinary merit, by President Faure Essozimna Gnassingbe in June 2011.

 Students and professionals from Togo have attended capacity building courses at the Indian Institute of Foreign Trade and other Indian institutions.
 Togolese scientists visited India between June and December 2013 and participated in research studies under the CV Raman Research Fellowships Scheme.